Our favourite drama games that you too can play at home

 “Think of the product to promote first and then come up with the storyline to do that.
 You can use voice-overs, dialogue, mime, etc. Just remember you need to be visual and succinct to get the story across quickly!”

-If you have little ones maybe you would like to engage your child’s fast thinking language skills?
+If you have little ones maybe you would like to engage your child’s fast thinking language skills with drama games?
 Joe suggests Buzzy Bees; however, you may need to clear a space in the living room for this!